gispos/AvsPmod/readme_SplitClip.txt

 GPo 2022, AvsPmod 'Split Clip'

-The 'Split Clip' splits the main clip into 2 clips, this allows you to switch between a fast preview (without filters) and a normal preview.
+The 'Split Clip' splits the main clip, this allows you to switch between a fast preview (without filters) and a normal preview.
 That's exactly what it's designed for, even though other things are possible, e.g. a quick comparison at different frame positions with another filter without having to create a new tab.